 Use multiple copies.
 This can be done in two ways.
 One is by adding triggers beside your CTA button.
 These are guarantees that complement your main CTA copy.
 Some examples would be money-back guarantees, client testimonials, security seals, free shipping, and other value proposition.
 Another way to do it is by adding a sub-copy underneath the actual button.
 For example, AcuityScheduling.com tested their buttons by adding another copy and a contrasting color.
 It resulted in a whopping 95% increase in CTR.
 If you want them to “Download the ebook” add an enticing teaser “Get loads of tips from industry experts!”

-Every part in your website is important.
+Every part of your website is important.
 These call to action buttons are no doubt one of the most vital elements in your site.
-You need to communicate the right message in that small space and ensure that when your visitor clicks on it they will immediately see the benefits.
+You need to communicate the right message in that small space and ensure that when your visitor clicks on it, they will immediately see the benefits.
 You only have a few seconds and a handful of characters to convince your reader to act.
 Start looking at your CTA buttons and see how you can improve them.
-Those little changes may translate to big leaps in clickthrough rates and site traffic.
+Those little changes may translate to big leaps in click-through rates and site traffic.